Black grouse and capercaillie

 Other species which can be seen and photographed during the trip

 -Small singing birds.
-In the backyard of the accommodation are bird feeders which attract several species of small singing birds, such as birch finch, bull finch, green finch and nuthatch.
+In the backyard of the accommodation are bird feeders which attract several species of small singing birds, such as birch finch, bull finch, green finch, nuthatch, great spotted woodpecker and with some luck a crossbill will show up.

 -Owl species.
 From year to year there are many owls to be found in the surroundings of our accommodation.
-In 2015 there were no owls in the area, because the vole population collapsed.
-In 2013, 2014 and 2018 we photographed the great grey ow, northern hawk owl and the boreal owl in this area.
+The owls come to breed in this area and might show up around the end of April.
+It differs from year to year, since the owls depend on the vole population as main food source.
+Some years there are no owls and some other years there are many.
 There is no guarantee that there will be any owls in the area, but the chances are good.

 Getting to the hides

-Depending on the amount of snow, it takes about a 15 minute hike to both leks.
+Depending on the amount of snow, it takes about a 15 - 20 minute hike to both leks.
 To the black grouse lek, we walk through flat terrain.
 The past few hundred meter can be boggy.
-High boots are an absolute must.
+High boots are an absolute must in the end of the season.
 To get to the capercaillie lek, we have to walk slightly uphill.
-Also here we have to cross a small bog.
-Rubber boots will come in handy.
+Also here we have to cross a small boggy area.
+Rubber boots will come in handy in the end of the season.

 Day 1.
 Pick up at Oslo Gardermoen airport.
 The guide will bring you to your accommodation and will give you a short introduction for the coming days.
 Dinner is included for this day.
 In the evening you will be brought to one of the leks where you will spend the night in the hide.

 Day 2 - 6.
 In the early morning you will photograph either the black grouse or the capercaillie.
 Ideally you will have 3 sessions at each lek.
 After the lekking is done, you will be picked up by the guide.
 Back at the accommodation you eat breakfast, back up your images of the morning, catch some sleep or photograph around the accommodation.
 There are bird feeders next to the apartments and the Rena River is just a few hundred meters away.
 Here you can find whooper swans, golden eyes, cranes, goosanders and dippers.
 Dinner is served at 17:00.
 After dinner it is time to head out again to the capercaillie lek.
-If the light allows it, the photographers who will go to the black grouse lek, can head out for moose, owls and other wildlife.
+Around 21:00 we head out to the black grouse lek.

 Day 7.
 You will have the last photo session on one of the leks.
 After breakfast you will be brought back to Oslo Gardermoen airport for you flight home.